Best Chromebooks 2024: Best overall, best battery life, and more

 Who should buy the Acer Chromebook 516 GE

-Anyone that wants to game on a dependable Chromebook!
+Anyone who wants to game on a dependable Chromebook!
 The Acer Chromebook 516 GE is a joy to game on and it’s zippy enough for productivity and day-to-day.
 Additional features include a 1080p webcam, a 65 watt-hour battery, and an attractive design.
-With an MSRP of $650, it’s a little expensive for a Chromebook, but it punches above the usual Chrome OS machine and is tailor made to deliver a high-quality cloud gaming experience.
+With an MSRP of $650, it’s a little expensive for a Chromebook, but it punches above the usual Chrome OS machine and is tailor-made to deliver a high-quality cloud gaming experience.

 Alternative option: If you’re looking for a Windows alternative that can run local games, you should check out the Asus TUF Gaming A16 Advantage Edition laptop.
 It’s currently our best budget gaming pick and for good reason!
 Our reviewer blitzed through the Rise of the Tomb Raider benchmark at 123 frames-per-second thanks to the Nvidia GeForce RTX RTX 4050 GPU.
 This laptop also managed an impressive 11 hours of battery life on a single charge, which is unheard of in gaming laptops.